-I am Gabi, a 25-year-old girl living in Spain.
+I am Gabi, a 26-year-old girl living in Spain.
 And I would like to welcome you to my blog where I write about my life in Spain and popular travel destinations on the Spanish mainland and islands.

 How did everything start?

-In August 2016 I took a 6 AM Ryanair flight from Berlin to Madrid that was the start of my move-abroad-adventure.
+In August 2016 I took a 6 AM Ryanair flight from Berlin to Madrid which was the start of my move-abroad-adventure.
 I came to Spain for a six-month exchange as part of my bachelor’s degrees studies, and five years later I am still here.
 So what happened?

 But before we dive into that, let me introduce myself properly: My name is Gabriele.
 I was born in a small Baltic country called Lithuania, which is the reason why I called my blog like that.
 I have been traveling for as long as I can remember.
 My parents were professional athletes when I was young so we have been moving around a lot.
 I even lived in Iceland for a year with my mom.
 I think this is where my curiosity and ¨Wissensdurst¨ (a German word that means “knowledge thirst”) for different cultures and languages come from.
 Of course, I absolutely hated it when I was young.
 But thinking back right now, it made me the person I am today.
 And I am grateful for that.